The physical origin of the periodic activity for FRB 20180916B: Constraint on the periodic models

 \subsection{The forced precession model}

 Forced precession of a neutron star is another model proposed to explain the period of FRB 20180916B.
 One of the forced precession models is the orbit-induced spin precession model \citep{2020ApJ...893L..31Y}, in which the FRB source possesses a precession due to the influence of a companion around it.
-The precession frequency angular $\Omega_{\mathrm{pre}}$ can be derived as \citep{2020ApJ...893L..31Y}

-where $q=\frac{M_1}{M_2}$ and $M_2$ is the mass of the neutron star and $M_1$ is the mass of the companion. $L$ is the orbital angular momentum:
+In this scenario, the precession period is decreasing due to the radiation of gravitational waves.
+Assuming $q=\frac{M_1}{M_2}$ where $M_1$ is the mass of the companion and $M_2$ is the mass of the neutron star, we can give a constraint on $q$ with the relationship between mass ratio $q$ and $\dot{P}_{\mathrm{pre}}$ given by \cite{2020ApJ...893L..31Y}.
+Here, we assume the initial period as 16.33 days which is the best fitting result as discussed above and calculate the period after evolution of four years for different mass ratios $q$.
+Then by comparing with the $\dot{P}_{\mathrm{pre}}$ we get above, we have $q>0.55$ as shown in Fig.~\ref{fig7}.